 Original Research Article

-Carcass Characteristics of Kadaknath in Comparison to Narmada Nidhi and Jabalpur Color Chickens
+Carcass Characteristics of Kadaknath in Comparison to Narmada Nidhi and Jabalpur Colour Chickens

 ABSTRACT

 The experiment was conducted to investigate meat yield and carcass characteristics of Kadaknath, Narmada Nidhi and Jabalpur colour chickens at 6 and 10 weeks of age.
-The present experimental work was conducted on total 36 birds of Kadaknath, Narmada Nidhi and Jabalpur color.
-The birds were categorized into two age groups: 6 weeks and 10 weeks of age of Kadaknath (G1 and G2), Narmada Nidhi (G3 and G4) and Jabalpur color (G5 and G6), respectively with six birds in each group.
+The present experimental work was conducted on a total of 36 birds of Kadaknath, Narmada Nidhi, and Jabalpur colour.
+The birds were categorised into two age groups: 6 weeks and 10 weeks of age of Kadaknath (G1 and G2), Narmada Nidhi (G3 and G4) and Jabalpur colour (G5 and G6), respectively, with six birds in each group.
 Birds were procured from All India Co-ordinated Research Project on Poultry (AICRP), Livestock Farm, Adhartal, NDVSU, Jabalpur (M.P.).
-Pre-slaughter live weight, slaughter weight, dressed weight and carcass yield with skin were recorded in Kadaknath, Narmada Nidhi and Jabalpur color chickens as per standard technique.
+Pre-slaughter live weight, slaughter weight, dressed weight and carcass yield with skin were recorded for Kadaknath, Narmada Nidhi, and Jabalpur colour chickens as per standard technique.
 Among all birds, the highest carcass yield with skin was noted in group G6.
-Carcass yield with skin was non-significant among groups G1, G3 and G5.
-However, at 10 weeks, carcass yield with skin was significantly higher in Jabalpur color (G6) as compared to the other two breeds.
+Carcass yield with skin was notsignificant among groups G1, G3 and G5.
+However, at 10 weeks, carcass yield with skin was significantly higher in the Jabalpur colour (G6) than in the other two breeds.

 Keywords: Birds, carcass, Jabalpur, Kadaknath, weight